The Old Schoolhouse

 On the first floor there are 2 large bedrooms, a full-size (snug) box bed and a family bathroom.
 A separate annexe with a twin bedroom and bathroom adjoins the house, with lovely views up the river.

-A great addition is the excellent selection of books to suit all ages.
+A great addition is the excellent selection of books to suit all ages and high speed internet (by fibre into the house).
 There are board games, cards and a DVD player, with a comprehensive choice of films to choose from.
 The kitchen is well equipped – the owners are keen cooks – with electric oven and hob, microwave and freezer and large china cupboard.
 An added bonus is the wood-fired Esse for cooking and extra heat, although not essential as the house is centrally heated, but it is a lovely addition and inevitably everyone gravitates to it.

 The main garden is enclosed by stone dykes and looks down the glen.
 A further side garden is bordered by the Shinnel Water, at times a gentle river, to sit by or swim in, and at other times a torrent that rushes past the house.
 Charmingly enclosed in the old school shelter is outdoor furniture, for those damp days when you want to be out of the house yet dry.
 For summer evenings there is a barbecue and a circle of logs around a fire pit to enjoy as the light fades.